 Decoupled Direct Method (DDM) and Higher-Order DDM (HDDM) Source Sensitivity: This tool calculates first-order (DDM) and second-order (HDDM) gas concentration sensitivity to changes in emissions, initial conditions and boundary conditions.
 PM concentration sensitivity is limited to first-order DDM.
 (H)DDM estimates how pollutant concentrations respond (sensitivity) to region- and category-specific emission changes, but does not provide information on source attribution because sensitivities can be negative (confounding source apportionment).
 (H)DDM can be run with any CB or SAPRC gas-phase chemical mechanism; DDM can be run with the CF aerosol scheme, the SOAP organic partitioning algorithm, and the ISORROPIA inorganic partitioning algorithm.
 (H)DDM does not account for in-line oceanic iodine emissions, and does not work with VBS or EQSAM aerosol schemes or the Plume-in-Grid.
+(H)DDM does not work with the stratospheric ozone profile scheme or the convective cloud model.

 Process Analysis (PA): This probing tool provides in-depth information on the physical and chemical processes occurring during a CAMx run.
 Through PA, one can more fully understand the complex interactions of the different processes, explain simulation results within the context of model formulation, and improve the design of control strategies.
 The integrated process rates (IPR) and chemical process analysis (IRR and CPA) options can be run with any gas phase mechanism.
 IPR reports bulk changes in PM concentrations due to chemistry, but IRR and CPA do not track individual PM chemical rates.
-PA does not operate with VBS organic partitioning or the ACM2 vertical diffusion option.
+PA does not operate with VBS organic partitioning, the ACM2 vertical diffusion option, the convective cloud model, or the stratospheric ozone profile scheme.

-Reactive Tracers (RTRAC): RTRAC provides a flexible add-on to simulate the emission, dispersion, chemistry, and deposition of multiple gas and particle tracers (such as specific toxics) that are not explicitly included in the model's core gas/PM chemistry mechanisms.
+Reactive Tracers (RTRAC): RTRAC provides a flexible add-on to simulate the emission, dispersion, chemistry, and deposition of multiple gas and particle tracers, such as specific toxics, that are not explicitly included in the model's core gas/PM chemistry mechanisms.
 Gasphase chemistry may involve user-defined linear decay (photolysis and/or oxidation) by species, or complex non-linear systems solved with the RTRAC Chemical Mechanism Compiler (RTCMC).
 RTRAC can be run in combination with any CB or SAPRC chemical mechanism, is independent from all aerosol treatments, and can be run with Plume-in-Grid.
+RTRAC includes its own simpler surface model treatment.
+RTRAC/RTCMC reports deposited mass loadings for each species similar to the core model.
+RTRAC does not operate with the stratospheric ozone profile scheme or the convective cloud model.

-1.3 New Features and Major Updates in CAMx Version 7.10
+1.3 New Features and Major Updates in CAMx Version 7.20